adamdb5/jpmq/README.md

 - Make

 ### Compiling
 Both the JAR and shared object can be created from the CMakeLists.txt file included within the project.
-The following commands assume you are already in the jpmq directory.
+The following commands will build both the JAR and shared object.

 ```
+cd jpmq
 mkdir build
 cd build
 cmake ..